 A special topics course in the field of visual communications.
 The specific course topic varies based on the instructor and the year.
+Course may be taken up to four (4) times if different topics are offered each time.

 Comprehensive Science Education